-- Select File > Export. - Choose a format using the icons at the top of the dialog box.
-If you choose PDF, you can use a drop-down menu to select the image quality. - Click on Next and enter a file name in the next screen, then click on Export.
+- 1. Select Share > Export. - Choose a format using the icons at the top of the dialog box.
+If you choose PDF, you can use a drop-down menu to select the image quality.
+Under security you can require a password to open the document.
+By checking the box next to "Copy content from the document" you can prevent other people from copying your content. - 3.
+Click on Next and enter a file name in the next screen, then click on Export.